 And, to further illuminate how well, or badly, the employee is performing, the template has a section that includes percentages.
 This is an excellent visual way for an employee to see how they are performing, and the explanations give further credence as to why the employee has received the numbers they have.

 The annual review is usually something that companies include alongside the monthly or quarterly reviews.
-This document will likely be collated from the year-round reviews to show the comprehensive achievements, and required improvements, of the employee.
-Which is why the annual report is not as detailed as the monthly or quarterly reviews – it is essentially a condensed version of the other reports.
+This document will likely be collated from the year-round reviews to show the comprehensive achievements and required improvements, of the employee.
+This is why the annual report is not as detailed as the monthly or quarterly reviews – it is essentially a condensed version of the other reports.

 This annual performance template thus expands on the simple style with larger rows, with each row being customizable depending on how much information the manager wishes to add.

 5. Statistical Review Template

 For managers who love statistics and more concerned about KPIs, the statistical review template is just what they need.
 As one can see from the below template, there are numbers assigned to not only the goals achieved by the employee but also to their personality and attitude.

 This kind of review template is easy to understand at a single glance, but also has an area at the bottom of the form for the manager to add some comments.
 The colors are all customizable and the contrast makes the document easier to read.